 It also taught me two precious lessons.

-The first lesson is that your network is a really, really valuable asset.
+The first lesson is that your network is a valuable asset.
 Bernard himself writes so at some point.
 His “friends” was his only tool, he explains.

-At the end of the book, he detailed how he could create networks from nothing, anywhere in the world he would go.
+At the end of the book, he detailed how he could create networks from nothing, anywhere in the world.

 First, he would ask people he knew to introduce him to the people he wanted to meet.
 If it wasn’t possible, then he would fly to the capital of the country, and tour the best and most expensive restaurants in the city.